 Marshall White director John Bongiorno says while Albany Road houses some of Toorak’s highest profile residents, the street is not without its fair share of more understated “AAA-quality” contenders.

-In particular he said, St Georges, Clendon, Lansell, Irving and Hopetoun Roads are also considered the best in the suburb and ones many residents in the eastern and south eastern suburbs aspire to live in.
+In particular he said, St Georges, Clendon, Lansell, Irving and Hopetoun roads are considered the precinct’s most revered.

-Unlike all the others however, Albany Road rarely has a home languish on the market – with the most common buyer, it would seem, the neighbours!
+Unlike all of them however, Albany rarely has a home languish on the market – with the most common buyer, it would seem, the neighbours.

-The most recent sale in the street was the Coomaroo mansion, at 63A Albany Road, which sold to property developer, and neighbour Len Warson for $8.4 million last year.
+The most recent sale was Coomaroo, at 63A, which was acquired by developer and neighbour Len Warson for $8.4m last year.

-The biggest sale to take place in St Georges Road was set in March 2007, when US Businessman Bob Edgell and his wife Fena, a member of the Indonesian royal, sold their 7-bedroom mansion at #49 for about $15 million.
+The street’s highest priced sale was in March 2007, when US Businessman Bob Edgell and his wife Fena, a member of the Indonesian royal, sold their seven bedroom mansion at #49 for c$15m.